bullhorn/rest-api-docs/source/includes/entityref/paybill/_discountrateversion.md

 # Pay and Bill - DiscountRateVersion

-The version entity for the Discount Rate effective-dated entity
+Represents a version entity for the Discount Rate effective-dated entity.

 CRUD Access - READ